 Let’s get something straight from the start.
 The word ‘interventions’ was coined in the mid1970s by natural birth and midwifery advocates.
 There have always been medical assessments, monitoring and procedures (AMPs) involved with all births in modern society … unless you birth at home alone.
-Even at home births midwives will have done many AMPs during pregnancy such as listening to the foetal heart, measuring the fundus, dipping urine, doing blood tests and even sending women into labs for ultrasounds or Rhnegative tests or others.
-In modern maternity systems there are always ‘standards of care’ or ‘guidelines to practice’ or ‘evidence based maternity care’ or ‘personal practice’.
-Once all those things got lumped into one word … interventions … the whole conversation, beliefs and expectations of pregnant women has changed.
+Even at home births, midwives will have done many AMPs during pregnancy such as listening to the fetal heart, measuring the fundus, dipping urine, doing blood tests and even sending women into labs for ultrasounds or Rh-negative tests or others.
+In modern maternity systems, there are always ‘standards of care’ or ‘guidelines to practice’ or ‘evidence-based maternity care’ or ‘personal practice’.
+Once all those things got lumped into one word … interventions … the whole conversation, beliefs, and expectations of pregnant women has changed.

 Let’s dig further.
 Think about how these two sentences make you feel.